Skip to main content

 View Full Description

-Our crew goes to the Windy City stopping by Dusty Grooves, Shuga’s, Out Of The Past, and a store that really beckons to the past, Beverly’s.
-Chicago’s record stores have survived the mass merchandisers who used the top titles of the day as ‘loss leaders’.
-They have a scrappy reputation: as one store owner put it, “We’re all individuals, we’re not joiners –we couldn’t even put together a record shoppe baseball league in the city ---We’re just too damn competitive.”
-A distinctive city with iconic distinctive stores.
+Our crew goes to the Windy City, stopping by Dusty Grooves, Shuga’s, Out of the Past and a store that really beckons to the past, Beverly’s.
+Chicago’s record stores have survived the mass merchandisers that used the top titles of the day as “loss leaders.”
+They have a scrappy reputation: As one store owner put it, “We’re all individuals; we’re not joiners — we couldn’t even put together a record shop baseball league in the city.
+We’re just too damn competitive.”
+Chicago is a distinctive city with iconic, distinctive stores.

 #305 Florida

-While in Florida, we begin our vinyl journey in Florida’s West Coast, home of Daddy Kool Records, opened in 1985, built as Tampa Bay’s best in new releases for vinyl, CDs, and cassettes.
-We then head on over to Banana Records, who claims to have the largest vinyl collection in the world – 3.5 million records along with a separate store specializing in audio equipment.
-Tom and the crew couldn’t leave the state without going to Miami to check out their indie stores such as Sweat Records, Yesterday & Today Records, as well as Technique Records.
+While in Florida, we begin our vinyl journey in Florida’s West Coast, home of Daddy Kool Records, opened in 1985 and built as Tampa Bay’s best in new releases for vinyl, CDs and cassettes.
+We then head over to Banana Records, which claims to have the largest vinyl collection in the world — 3.5 million records along with a separate store specializing in audio equipment.
+Tom “Papa” Ray and the crew couldn’t leave the state without going to Miami to check out one of its best indie stores, Technique Records.

 Program Rights